weaveworks/ignite/docs/networking.md

 **Cons:**

-- **docker-dependent**: By design, this mode is can only be used with Docker, and is hence not portable across container runtimes.
+- **docker-dependent**: By design, this mode can only be used with Docker, and is hence not portable across container runtimes.
 - **No multi-node support**: The IP is local (in the `172.17.0.0/16` range), and hence other computers can't connect to your VM's IP address.

 ## Multi-node networking with Flannel